cBioPortal/cbioportal/docs/Onco-Query-Language.md

 <a name="modifiers"></a>
 ## Modifiers
-Modifiers can be used on their own or in combination with other OQL terms for mutations and copy number alterations to further refine the query.
+Modifiers can be used on their own or in combination with other OQL terms for mutations, fusions and copy number alterations to further refine the query.
 Modifiers can be combined with other OQL terms using an underscore.
 The order in which terms are combined is immaterial.

 <a name="driver"></a>
 ### Driver